metalcarratt/ministry/ls/Hebrews/msg52.md

 1 cor 15:10 "not I but the grace of god" with gal 2:20, "not I but christ lives in me" shows that grace is a person, christ

+to fall from grace is to be severed from christ.